Our Story

-After a girls’ trip to Paris one year with everyone staying at our apartment, a light bulb went off.
-Showing friends a place you love in the way you love it feels special for everyone.
-Something magical happens when a small group of women feel a kinship with one another in a place of great beauty and culture.
+I spent the next 25 years visiting France as often as I could.
+Then, after a girls’ trip to Paris one year with friends, a light bulb went off.
+I realized something magical happens when a small group of women feel a kinship with one another in a place of great beauty and culture.
 The story-telling, the dreams, the heartbreak, the laughter and the discovery all meld together.
-It’s a completely different experience than going by yourself, with your family, or on a large packaged group tour.
+It’s a completely different experience than going by yourself, with your family, or with a partner.

-Girls’ Guide to Paris & Beyond is proud to be a part of the global Authentic Responsible Travel movement.
+Girls’ Guide to the World is proud to be a part of the global Authentic Responsible Travel movement.
 We believe the way you travel and the choices you make along the way are just as important as where you go.

-Our trips are focused on engaging with the local people and culture in the places we visit.
-When we understand and honor the way other people experience the world – their histories, food, language, customs, values, and priorities – we appreciate their perspective.
-Suddenly, our differences seem superficial yet beautiful, and the commonality of our human experience reveals the connection that binds us together.
+Our trips are focused on engaging with the people and culture in the places we visit.
+When we understand the way other people experience the world – their histories, food, language, customs, values, and priorities – we honor their perspective.
+The commonality of our human experience reveals the connection that binds us together, even as we revel in the differences.

 When we travel, we’re visiting a place that’s someone else’s home.
 So we strive to make sure our effect on their home is a positive one.
 We consider and try to minimize our negative impact on the environment and the culture we’re there to learn about, and maximize the economic benefit for local people.